Employment - Canadian Automotive Museum

 • Have not previously participated in or been paid under this or any other Career Focus internship program funded under the Government of Canada's Youth Employment Strategy.

 • Preference given to candidates with a background in Museum Studies, Archives, Library Science or a similar field with experience working in a museum or library setting.

 • Reading ability of French, knowledge of Italian an asset.

 • General knowledge of automobiles and European history.

-• Technology: Use online research tools, digitization technology, and web based media.
+• Technology: Use online graphic design programs, digitization technology, and web based media.

 • Communications: Interact with others via email, phone, and in-person discussion.